nezihemervegurel/icml2023/_pages/about.md

 layout: about
 title: about
 permalink: /
-description: TODO
+description: We are a group of humans who audit AI systems.

 profile:
-  align: right
+  align: #right
-  image: prof_pic.jpg
+  image: #prof_pic.jpg

 news: true  # includes a list of news items
 selected_papers: true # includes a list of papers marked as "selected={true}"
 social: false  # includes social icons at the bottom of the page
 ---

+{% include visual.html %}

 aiaudit.org is a collaborative research network formed under the auspices of the Data and AI Solutions Assessment Methods (DAISAM) WG, which is one of the core working groups under the ITU/WHO Focus Group on “AI  for Health” ([FG-AI4H](https://www.itu.int/en/ITU-T/focusgroups/ai4h/Pages/default.aspx)) .
 The Focus Group which was established in July 2018 works in partnership with the World Health Organization (WHO) to establish a standardized assessment framework for the evaluation of AI-based methods for health with primary focus on quality of care and patient safety. aiaudit.org network brings in the expertise and experience of a global multidisciplinary group of stakeholders that include machine learning/AI researchers, data scientists, clinical specialists, healthcare practitioners and researchers, medical device manufactures and consultants, regulators, software developers, and individuals from allied and complementary fields.